VanZandtr/AI_DungeonGame/README.md

 * 2/5/2025
    * Updates:
        * "Fixed" persistent health - the player healed to full on level up and I was mistaking this as a bug.
-For now I have it so a level only restores 50% of lost health and mana
+For now I have it so a level up only restores 50% of lost health and mana
        * Dragon can only be found as last level boss
        * Made enemies easier on level 1
        * Modified maze to show full map instead of using ? for unexplored rooms - fixed issue where room wouldn't become an "empty" room